Sonnet 586

 By siege of life shall feel that ruthless sword.

-What battle grand does not bestow it’s scars
+What battle grand does not bestow its scars

 Where staunchest ardor did by heart propel,

-What greater proof of undiminished war
+What greater proof of undiminished wars

-Than marks and mars detailing glorious hell?
+Than marks recalling Caesar’s glorious hell?

-If cherub faces blazoned struggles waged,
+If cherub faces counted struggles waged,

-Unblemished faces here shall court despise,
+Unblemished faces here shall court despise—

 © Loubert S Suddaby.
 All Rights Reserved.